#microtonal #midi #modular #piano #synthesizer

 The waveforms section defines the waveform render stages to be applied sequentially when a waveform is triggered.

-You can mix and match as many stages as you want to create the tailored sound you wish for.
+You can mix and match as many stages as you want to create the tailored sound you are looking for.
 The following example config defines a clavinettish sounding waveform that I discovered by accident:

 waveforms: